daiz93/Files/Emacs_Editor/README.md

 # Mastering Emacs: A Short Guide to Common Commands

-Emacs, a powerful and extensible text editor, has been an attractive editor for coding and text manipulation for decades.
+[Emacs](https://en.wikipedia.org/wiki/GNU_Emacs), a powerful and extensible text editor, has been an attractive editor for coding and text manipulation for decades.
 Its flexibility and wide range of features make it the tool of choice for programmers.
-It is free under the GPLv3 licence and available for Windows, Linux and Mac OS. 😊 Its graphical version lets you use the mouse even if you have most of the commands on the keyboard. 🖱️ I was lucky enough to discover it on the command line during my time as a software engineer.
+It is free under the [GPLv3 licence](https://www.gnu.org/licenses/gpl-3.0.html) and available for Windows, Linux and Mac OS. 😊 Its graphical version lets you use the mouse even if you have most of the commands on the keyboard. 🖱️ I was lucky enough to discover it on the command line during my time as a software engineer.
 In this little guide, I'll explore a few common Emacs commands that I'm sure will help you get to grips with this code editor 😉

 ## Installation and Basic Usage

 Before diving into commands, ensure you have Emacs installed.
 You can download it from the official website or use your system's package manager.
 Once installed, launch Emacs from the command line with the `emacs` command.
 Here's how to get started:

 1. **Opening and Creating Files:**
    - To open a file: Press `Ctrl` + `X`, `Ctrl` + `F` and then provide the path to the file.
+If the file does not exist, it will creat it as a new file.
    - To create a new file: Press `Ctrl` + `X`, `Ctrl` + `F` and enter a new filename.

 2. **Basic Navigation:**